Matt-Wilshaw/roots-and-shoots/README.md

 - HTML to reinforce the semantics, meaning of the information on the site.

 **UI Elements:**
-- Plant info cards
+- Plant info cards.
-- Step indicators for tasks (e.g., “Plant,” “Water,” “Observe”)
+- Step indicators for tasks (e.g., “Plant,” “Water,” “Observe”).
-- Flatpickr calendar for selecting dates to plant or check in
+- Flatpickr calendar for selecting dates to plant or check in.

 **Typography:**